turbyho/DABDUINO/README.md

 ## Hardware
-Designed specifically to work with the DABDUINO and with Keystone T3B module.
+Designed specifically to work with the DABDUINO and works with Keystone T3B module.
 The DABDUINO shield is compatible with 3.3V Arduino (Zero, M0, M0 PRO, Due etc.).